iterative/mlem.ai/content/docs/use-cases/model-registry.md

 your models, which lets you **manage their lifecycle** freely and directly from Git.

-And to **productionize** the models, you can save and package them with the [MLEM] Python API or CLI, which automagically captures all the context needed to distribute them.
+And to **productionize** the models, you can save and build them with the [MLEM] Python API or CLI, which automagically captures all the context needed to distribute them.
 It can store model files on the cloud (by itself or with DVC), list and transfer them within locations, wrap them as a local REST server, or